Building Resilient Health Systems for a Safer World

 Strong public health systems not only enable families and communities to thrive, but also help to ensure stable economies and countries.
 Jhpiego works with governments and other stakeholders to strengthen health systems and the policies and legislation that support them, so that countries can prevent, detect and respond to public health threats—now and in the future.

-In the DRC, the Enhancing Global Health Security project is assisting in the development and establishment of a National Public Health Institute that will integrate core public health functions including surveillance, public health emergency management, workforce development and the national laboratory system.
+Through the Enhancing Global Health Security: Expanding Efforts and Strategies to Protect and Improve Public Health Globally project, Jhpiego is supporting countries to build health systems that will protect and improve the health of their people, including prevention, early detection and rapid and effective response to public health threats.
+In the DRC, the Enhancing Global Health Security project is assisting in the establishment of a National Public Health Institute that will integrate core public health functions including surveillance, public health emergency management, workforce development and the national laboratory system.

 The ability of laboratories to test specimens and return results quickly and accurately is critical to enabling countries to rapidly identify and respond to infectious disease outbreaks and other health emergencies.
 To build and strengthen national laboratory systems, Jhpiego is assisting with supplies, equipment, specimen transport and biosafety/biosecurity training in Burkina Faso, Liberia, Mali and Pakistan as well as regionally in West Africa.

 Jhpiego is working with governments in several countries in Africa and Asia, as well as regionally in South America and West Africa, to develop surveillance systems that foster real-time use of information.
 For example, in Nigeria, teams are using SORMAS and EIOS systems to identify and track health threats.
 We’re also supporting governments to develop border health plans for air, sea and land points of entry to enable rapid identification of and response to public health threats.